How to Find the Right Type of Chef for Your Restaurant

 1901-Blog-img-Hiring-a-Chef-4

 Once you have a few candidates under consideration, industry experts suggest a few tips to improve the hiring process.
-Don’t where to start for interview questions?
+Don’t know where to start for interview questions?
 Here’s a helpful list for general chef hires but if you’re looking for a specific type of chef, make sure your questions reflect that.

 One best practice is to call former employers that are listed on the candidate’s resume but not included in his or her provided list of references.
 That’s because the references provided are sure to give glowing reviews of the chefs while one of the other ones may have a more measured observation of the candidate and their skills and work habits.